nodemcu/nodemcu-firmware/docs/modules/rmt.md

 zero = struct.pack("H", 1000)
 -- Send start bit, then R = 0x52 (reversed) then stop bit channel:send(zero .. zero .. one .. zero .. zero .. one .. zero .. one .. zero .. one)
+-- or using the table interface channel:send({zero, zero, one, zero, zero, one, zero, one, zero, one})
 ```

 ## channel:close()